zsoltgeier/Dealership-app/README.md

 ## Description

-This project is a full stack C# application with a WPF desktop frontend and a JavaScript web frontend
+This is a layered full-stack application that displays car models from different dealerships.
+Users can add, remove, and update cars.

+## Usage

+Clone the repository and select **Endpoint**, **JSClient** and **WPFClient** to be the startup projects.